greg-raven/Impeachment-Chronicles/_posts/2024-07-08-put-trump-in-crosshairs.md

 [...]

-> We’re done talking about the debate, it’s time to put Trump in a bullseye.
+> We're done talking about the debate.
+It's time to put Trump in a bullseye.
 >
 > <cite>Joe Biden</cite>